justi-lai/HackRice2025/README.md

 - **Related issues** linked to PRs for full background

 ### Intelligent Diff Filtering
-Instead of showing entire commit diffs, Codex:
+Instead of showing entire commit diffs, CodeScribe:
 - Extracts only hunks that intersected with your selected lines
 - Uses mathematical line range analysis for precision
 - Handles complex git history with multiple file paths